digitalocean/droplet-1-clicks/README.md

 This configuration also uses Packer's [shell provisioner](https://www.packer.io/docs/provisioners/shell.html) to run scripts from the `/scripts` directory and update installed APT packages using an inline task.

-After making changes to the configuration, the packer validates the command.
+After making changes to the configuration, run the packer validate command.

 ```sh
 make validate-{{image-name}}